rsamhollyer/WSL_setup/README.md

 Check out [this site](https://www.zdnet.com/article/windows-10-tip-find-out-if-your-pc-can-run-hyper-v/) for a break down on windows Hyper-V. This is the ability to run virtualized features.

-If you want to skip this, hit your `Windows` key and type in `msinfo32`
+If you don't want to read that, hit your `Windows` key and type in `msinfo32`
 ![msinfo](./images/msinfo32.png)

 Scroll to the bottom and you'll see something like this.
 You want have `Yes` for all 4 options.